BeAsAkash/WellNexus/README.md

-# Health_Care
+Health_Care
-It's basically a health care application build on Android Studio using Java for MAD Practical.
+It's basically a health care application built on Android Studio using Java for Mobile Application Project.